-Notes: Standard errors are clustered at the individual level and reported in parentheses. , , indicate significance at 1%, 5% and 10% respectively. n = 7,659.
-We control for net wealth, age, gender, education, marital status, year and region.
+Notes: Standard errors are clustered at the individual level and reported in parentheses. , , indicate significance at 1%, 5% and 10% respectively. n=2,087.
+We control for net wealth, age, marital status, year and region.
 Earnings and consumption are measured in real terms in Euro of the year 2010.
-The full estimation results are reported in Table A.3 in the Appendix A.4.
+In Table C.2 in Appendix C.2, we report the full estimation results.